Among other services our firm offers, we help Colorado residents who are experiencing issues involving international family law.

 When taking the latter approach, for a favorable outcome, a person will need to be able to demonstrate that they married with the intention of living and maintain a household together but the marriage later fell apart.

 While fundamentally this issue is one involving immigration law, from a family law perspective, there are some legal options a person can exercise in order to protect their status.
-In some cases, it may be prudent for an immigrant to consider pushing for a legal separation or other alternative to an outright divorce.
+In some cases, it may be prudent for an immigrant to consider pushing for a legal separation or other alternatives to an outright divorce.

 There are other issues that may affect immigrant families going through a Colorado divorce as well.
 For instance, if an immigrant wishes to return to his or her home country after a divorce, it can complicate child support and child custody issues considerably.